 The world is facing an unprecedented emergency situation of COVID-19 pandemics.
 All the sectors of modern statehood are under “Quarantine” tackling the virus.
 Trade-business is shocked, the flow of people is limited.
 Countries from the global north to the south are panicked.
 Even the state persons are not left secured though they are surrounded by the elite security guards!
 The situation brings out several questions regarding security discourse.
 Are the world secured actually despite the development of traditional security apparatus?
 Do sophisticated arms ensure total security?
 If not, to what extent a state should spread its military?
 These questions make us reconsider the pre-existing approaches to security policy.
 In this article, we are going to analyze the future dynamics of security policy experiencing COVID-19 pandemics.
 We will explore the challenges and questions the situations left in the security arena.

 Since the inception of security as a means of statehood, we have witnessed a dynamic nature of security study over time.
 Several events triggered this shift.
-For example, the pathetic experience of World War I & II changed the security policy of countries (Japan), end of the cold war restructured the global security arena (termination of bi-polar arms race), the 9/11 twin tower attack is the recent tectonic event that brings changes to previous security preferences (global war on terror).
-Now, we are having such an event that is pushing the world to rethink existing security apparatus, remake substantive philosophical and empirical framework.
+For example, the pathetic experience of World War I & II changed the security policy of countries (Japan), the end of the cold war restructured the global security arena (termination of the bi-polar arms race), the 9/11 twin tower attack is the recent tectonic event that brings changes to previous security preferences (global war on terror).
+Now, we are having such an event that is pushing the world to rethink the existing security apparatus, remake substantive philosophical and empirical framework.

 Understanding security perspectives need fulfilling several questions like what the security really is, security for whom, and what are the issues related to security.
-The philosophy of security has three schools: first version associates security as alleviation of threat, second version advocates accumulation of power, and the third version signify broader emancipation.
+The philosophy of security has three schools: the first version associates security as alleviation of threat, the second version advocates the accumulation of power, and the third version signifies broader emancipation.
 Emancipation illustrates the idea of “survival-plus” which means security is more than a narrow focus on survival or alleviation of threat.
 Such illustration reflected in the Barry Buzan (2008), he reemphasized the importance of holistic security rather than confining in military force.
 It poses a sense of confidence.
 This view argues that it is not particular commodities (such as nuclear weapons) that are the crucial factor in understanding the security-insecurity equation but the relationship between the actors concerned.
 The COVID-19 situation reopens the door to such a claim.
 In the situation, there is no doubt about the threat and the victims.
 But the ambiguity remains over today’s complex world, how to resolve the menace in such complexity.
 The situation can be identified as a new security paradox.
 States know their enemy but they are helpless to resolve.
 They have guns, missiles, submarine, nuclear weapons but they are toothless against a micro-virus!
 We may be entered into a new global security sphere!

 What’s New?
 Let’s See the Basics of COVID-19 Implications to Security Arena